 Success depends on you and your own unique situation, drive and practice.
 However, I do offer guidelines and some things to think about and explore that may run contrary to conventional wisdom on how to be healthy, strong and resilient.

-"Be Like Bamboo" is my humble effort to provide this missing curriculum.
+"Iron Kimono" is my humble effort to provide this missing curriculum.

 Through my popular videos and live events I like to share practical and pragmatic, action-oriented insights from martial artists and movers from ancient and deep traditions.

 At "Iron Kimono" I don't want to give you more and more moves or techniques - I want to empower and inspire you to make good on the ones you have.